maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

 Apple Business BASIC on the Apple III used the function `TEN` to convert a hex string to decimal.
-This is not currently supported.
+This is not currently supported in RetroBASIC.

 <!-- TOC --><a name="trigonometric-functions"></a>
 ## Trigonometric functions